mrecos/TufteTempChart/README.md

 ![alt tag](https://github.com/mrecos/TufteTempChart/blob/master/PHL_JPG.jpeg)

+## Added: code example to do the same with geom_linerange instead of geom_rect

 Here is my attempt to use ggplot2 to recreate Randy Olson's (@randal_olson), recreation of the famous Tufte New York City Weather chart.

 The original Tufte chart is here: